tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 - `lines.item.number`: the free format item code or number as known in your ERP
 - `lines.item.revision`: the free format evision (or version) of this item number
 - `lines.item.name`: the item short name
-- `lines.item.purchaseUnitOfMeasureIso`: the 3-letter purchase unit according to ISO 80000, typical example is `PCE`
+- `lines.item.purchaseUnitOfMeasureIso`: the 3-letter purchase unit according to ISO 80000-1, a typical example is `PCE`
 - `lines.item.supplierItemNumber`: the item code or number as known at the supplier.
 Advised in case of wholesale suppliers.

 {% hint style="danger" %}
 `item.number` should be unique within your company and never change.
 Never renumber or re-use `item.number`s.
 {% endhint %}

-#### Requested prices

-- `lines.prices`: the requested price(s).
-Provide either `netPrice`, used by most buyers or alternatively `grossPrice` together with `discountPercentage`.
-Price has a decimal `1234.56` format with any number of digits.
-- `priceInLocalCurrency`: at least provide a price in the local currency of the supplier, like `CNY` in China.
-- `priceInBaseCurrency`: if available provide a price in your base currency, like `EUR` in the EU.
-- `currencyIso`: the 3-letter currency codes according to ISO 4217, like `EUR`, `USD` and `CNY`
-- `priceUnitOfMeasureIso`: the 3-letter price unit according to ISO 80000.
-The purchase unit and price unit may be different.
-- `priceUnitQuantity`: the item quantity at which the price applies.
-Typically this is 1 (unit price) or 100 (the price applies to 100 items)

 #### Requested planned delivery schedule